-- About 1 in 3 patients are self-conscious of their scalp psoriasis, and 1 in 5 report depressive symptoms.8
+- A study showed that 1 in 3 patients are self-conscious of their scalp psoriasis, and 1 in 5 report depressive symptoms.8

 - Scratching and picking at scales can aggravate lesions and lead to spreading of the psoriatic plaques over a larger surface area (Koebner phenomenon).

-- Explain to patients that the major goals of treatment are to relieve the itching and reduce the scaling.
-Antihistamines are ineffective at controlling itch.
+- Practitioners can explain to patients that the major goals of treatment are to relieve the itching and reduce the scaling.
+Antihistamines are not effective in controlling the itch.

 - Wearing light-coloured clothing can minimize the visibility of flakes.

-- If necessary, patients may be advised to use OTC shampoos containing salicylic acid or tar to help soften and release the scales.
+- Patients can use OTC shampoos containing salicylic acid or tar to help soften and release the scales.

 - Suggest patient participation in national organizations or web-based social networks.
-Psoriasis virtual communities can provide education and practical advice, as well as psychological and social support.
+Psoriasis virtual communities can provide education, as well as psychological and social support.

-- Nonadherence to treatment occurs in up to 40% of patients with psoriasis.9 Fears about treatment side-effects and the nuisance of using prescribed therapies can discourage adherence.
+- Nonadherence to treatment occurs in up to 40% of patients with psoriasis.9 Fears about treatment side-effects, the nuisance of using prescribed therapies, and dissatisfaction with the clinic consultation can discourage adherence.

-- Clinical strategies that can promote adherence include selecting fast-acting topical agents, treatments that facilitate ease of use (i.e., simple and convenient dosing), or combination agents that can enhance the rate and degree of improvement.
+- Clinical strategies that can promote adherence include individualizing the treatment approach, encouraging patient input when making therapeutic decisions, choosing fast-acting topical agents, selecting treatments that facilitate ease of use (i.e., simple and convenient dosing), and regular monitoring of progress while undergoing therapy.

-With the potential for escalating morbidity, diminished quality of life, and significant financial burden, it is essential to stem disease progression by managing both the physical and emotional aspects of psoriasis.
+With the potential for escalating morbidity, diminished quality of life, and significant financial burden, it is essential for physicians to establish an ongoing rapport with psoriasis patients in order to successfully manage both the physical and emotional aspects of this chronic disease.
 Continuing efforts aimed at addressing unmet therapeutic needs have led to the development of new topical antipsoriatic therapies that are safer and more effective.
 The advent of two-compound agents that can target multiple pathogenic factors are proving to be particularly useful.
 The investigation of novel treatment combinations and new compounds for scalp psoriasis are ongoing in the quest to provide further enhancements in efficacy that will lead to improved patient adherence and treatment outcomes.